katiehan22/NoOutsideSnacks/README.md

 # No Outside Snacks

 ## Background
 No Outside Snacks is a movie theater concession stand themed game.
-There will be 4 dispensers - movie theater butter, slushee, nacho cheese, and pretzel salt.
+There will be 4 dispensers - movie theater butter, slushee, mustard, and pretzel salt.
 Trays of food will move across the bottom of the screen.
 The user must match the correct topping with the food item and get enough points to move on to the next level.
 The levels with progressively get harder with the food items moving faster and the orders getting larger.

 ## Functionality and MVPs
 Players will be able to: